BUMETCS673/seprojects-cs673olf24team1/code/ai-service/fast-api/readme.md

 4. **`path_interest`**:
    - **Type**: String
    - **Description**: The student’s academic or career path of interest.
-This should be exactly one of these five elements "ai/ml", "secure software development", "web development", "app development", and "data science"
+This should be exactly one of these five elements `"ai/ml"`, `"secure software development"`, `"web development"`, `"app development"`, and `"data science"`.
+Failing to match the string ot having a typo will result in an error.

 5. **`course_to_take`**:
    - **Type**: Integer